AndreyMahov/petProject_Library/README.md

 # petProject_library
 App for library manager.
 In this app I use SpringMVC, Spring Data, hibernate, Validation, TomCat.
-Use SQL commands for start from package 'init.SQL' in resourses directory enjoy=)
+Use SQL commands for start from package 'init.SQL' in resourses directory. enjoy=)

 TO DO: